-Social protection coordination can be defined as the alignment and harmonization of all stakeholder activities (at the programme and administration level) in a coherent and holistic way to reach clearly identified and shared objectives (at the policy level).
-Obviously, a vertical link (vertical coordination) is also required between the policy and the operational levels.
+Social protection coordination can be defined as the alignment and harmonization of all stakeholder activities (at the programme and administration level) coherently and holistically to reach identified and shared objectives (at the policy level).
+A vertical link (vertical coordination) is also required between the policy and the operational levels.